sinajet/PS5-Game-Info/README_fa.md

 <a href="https://www.psxhax.com/threads/ps4pkgviewer-a-ps4-pkg-viewer-by-lman-theleecherman.4784/">PS4 PKG Viewer By LMAN</a><br>
 <a href="https://www.psdevwiki.com/ps5/Param.json">Param.json page on psdevwiki</a><br>
 <h2>با تشکر از :</h2><br>
-<a href="https://github.com/AmizRm"> For Fix Showing Folder Icon Bug, and sort the image files</a><br>
+<a href="https://github.com/AmizRm">AmizRm</a>, For Fix Showing Folder Icon Bug, and sort the image files<br>
-<a href="https://twitter.com/BedroZen"> For Sending Param.json Files to me for Testing, now Im sure app works on many games</a><br>
+<a href="https://twitter.com/BedroZen">BedroZen</a>, For Sending Param.json Files to me for Testing, now Im sure app works on many games<br>